Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What does FIFO mean?

-FIFO is the abbreviation for "First In - First Out" and refers to the order in which processes are processed.
-This procedure involves the handling of goods, i.e. a warehouse strategy.
-The items that arrive in the warehouse first are therefore also used first.
+FIFO is the abbreviation for “First In – First Out” and describes the order in which items are processed.
+This procedure refers to the handling of goods – in other words, an inventory strategy.
+The items that entered the warehouse first are therefore also the first to be used.

 In this article: